DenisMot/LslKInectAnalysis/README.md

 ## Reading files
 - `LSL.xdf`: loaded by the LSL provided function `load_xdf` (for the last version, see https://github.com/sccn/xdf/.
 A copy of `load_xdf` is provided in this repository for convenience).
-  - IMPORTANT : I use the option `'HandleJitterRemoval', false`.
-The latter is mandatory to get the RAW timestamps.
+  - IMPORTANT : I use the option `'HandleJitterRemoval', false`, which is mandatory to get the RAW timestamps.
 - `Markers.csv`: not loaded
 - `MoCap.csv`: loaded by `importKinectCSV`, a matlab generated function (`uiopen` allows to built this function for you after visual check : handy!).
 Alternatively, you can use `csvread` to do the same, but it is 3 times slower.